-Emdr is a trauma based counselling service which has been scientifically proven to be an evidence based therapy that can quickly help people, of all ages, to reprocess their thoughts and feelings regarding past traumatic events or incidents that they may have witnessed.
+Emdr is a counselling service which has been scientifically proven to be that can quickly help people, of all ages, to reprocess their thoughts and feelings regarding past traumatic events or incidents that they may have witnessed.

 Try Before You Buy